-Many foods contain a mixture of soluble and insoluble fiber, however some foods contain very high levels of one particular type.
-Soluble fiber is found in apples, carrots, oats, and legumes such as peas, beans and lentils).
-Insoluble fiber is found in nuts, seeds, wholegrain products and cruciferous vegetables such as broccoli and cauliflower.
+Many foods contain a mixture of soluble and insoluble fiber, however, some foods contain very high levels of one particular type.
+Soluble fiber is found in apples, carrots, oats, and legumes such as peas, beans, and lentils.
+Insoluble fiber is found in nuts, seeds, whole grain products and cruciferous vegetables such as broccoli and cauliflower.

 The American dietary guidelines recommend consuming between 22-32g of fiber per day depending on the age and sex of the individual.
 The current average intake for an American adult is around 16g per day.

 The American Institute of Cancer Research recommends 30g per day to enjoy the full health benefits of fiber.
 To achieve this, you would need to be eating at least 5 portions of fruit and vegetables per day.
 You would also need to eat some whole grains, such as oats, brown rice, quinoa or farro or whole wheat bread or pasta.

 Fiber isn’t just important for cancer prevention.
 Soluble fiber binds to bile acids in the intestine preventing the reabsorption of bile back into our bodies.
 Thus, the bile acids become “trapped” in the gel-like substance created from the soluble fiber which passes right out of your body through your stools.
 As bile acids are full of cholesterol, preventing them from being reabsorbed means that blood cholesterol levels may fall, which can be helpful for heart health and preventing other forms of chronic disease.